 We have compiled a top ten list, taking into account various factors, of the Best Majors for Medical School that are sure to help you get into medical school and get your medical education off to a great start.

 1. Physical Science

 Physical Science majors graduate with a profound grasp on the world that is physical and yet nonliving.
 It is the opposite of life sciences.
-The degree can include more specific disciplines like geology, astronomy, chemistry, meteorology, statistics, and even math.
-The physical sciences can help prepare the brain to dissect the inner-workings of medicine and cellular complexity.
+A physical sciences degree can include more specific disciplines like geology, astronomy, chemistry, meteorology, statistics, and mathematics.
+The physical sciences can help prepare the brain to dissect the inner workings of medicine and cellular complexity.